 The physical examination includes looking at the knee to see whether or not it is swollen and touching the knee in various places to find places of tenderness and pain.
 With MCL sprains, there is tenderness along the course of the ligament on the inner aspect of the knee.

 The ligament can also be stressed on physical examination to determine whether the knee ligament is stable or whether there is joint laxity.
 By pushing on the outer side of the knee (reproducing the valgus stress that often causes the knee injury), the examiner can determine if the MCL is stable or unstable.
 This can be a rough assessment of the grade of sprain, where a grade I sprain is stable and a grade III sprain is unstable.

 Physical examination concentrates on the knee joint and the hip and ankle to identify any other associated injuries.

 Plain X-rays of the knee can identify fractures of the femur and tibia bones.
 An MRI is the best way to actually visualize the MCL and determine the grade of sprain, but it is not always necessary.
 If there is concern that there is also a tear of the medial meniscus or anterior cruciate ligament, an MRI may be appropriate.

 What is the treatment for a medial collateral ligament (MCL) injury?

 MCL sprains tend to heal with rest and physical therapy to help return range of motion and strengthen the muscles that surround and protect the knee.
-While sports is a high-risk activity, may people injure their knees in their daily work and home routines.
+While sports are high-risk activities, may people injure their knees in their daily work and home routines.
 Primary care providers, orthopedic surgeons and sports medicine providers routinely assess and treat these patients.
 Physical therapists are often an important part of the treatment team.

 Grade I and II sprains tend to heal within one to two weeks.
 The initial treatment often includes wearing a knee sleeve or hinged knee brace for comfort and protection and to increase range of motion and activity as tolerated.
 Patients will usually need crutches for a few days.